awslabs/aws-lambda-dart-runtime/README.md

 ## Introduction

-[Dart](https://dart.dev/) is a unsupported [AWS Lambda](https://aws.amazon.com/lambda/) runtime language.
+[Dart](https://dart.dev/) is an unsupported [AWS Lambda](https://aws.amazon.com/lambda/) runtime language.
 However, with a [custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) you can support virtually every programming language.

 There are two ways in which you could use [Dart](https://dart.dev/).
 You could bundle the Dart Runtime in a [Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) and use JIT compilation within the lambda execution to run a Dart program.
-The other is to compile a shipable binary of the Dart program.
+The other is to compile a shippable binary of the Dart program.

 Dart `>= 2.6` introduced `dart2native`.
 The [tool](https://dart.dev/tools/dart2native) uses AOT (ahead-of-time) to compile a Dart program to [native x64 machine code](https://dart.dev/platforms).
 This standalone executable is native machine code that's compiled from the specific Dart file and its dependencies, plus a small Dart runtime that handles type checking and garbage collection.

-We decided to use the later approach rather then the just-in-time compilation of Dart files.
+We decided to use the latter approach rather then the just-in-time compilation of Dart files.
 The main reason for this decision is that we wanted to avoid having to ship and maintain a standalone Dart runtime version.
 We would eventually have to deprecate versions, or always update the version when moving forward.
 Furthermore, shipping a binary has the advantage of having an always runnable version of your function in addition to performance benefits.

 We want to highlight [Firecracker open-source innovation](https://www.youtube.com/watch?v=yDplzXEdBTI) from re:Invent 2019 which gives you a brief overview of [Firecracker](https://firecracker-microvm.github.io/) which is the underlying technology of AWS Lambda.